 The Georgian national currency is designed with an emphasis on the cultural heritage of the country.
-For example, on the front side of 1 GEL banknotes is portrayed Nico Pirosmanishvili notorious Georgian artist, amidst beautiful scenery.
+For example, on the front side of 1 GEL banknotes, there is portrayed notorious Georgian artist Nico Pirosmanishvili, amidst beautiful scenery.
 The portrait of Ivane Javakhishvili, a prominent Georgian academician, is depicted on 5 GEL banknotes.
 10 GEL banknotes are issued with a portrait of Akaki Tsereteli, a prominent Georgian poet and a noticeable member of the new Georgian literature.
 200 GEL banknotes featuring the image of Abkhazia and the inscriptions in the Georgian, Russian and Abkhaz languages are also interesting.

 As mentioned above, in accordance with the Georgian legislation, all goods and services must be paid in local currency (GEL).
 Keep in mind that for the payment of foreign currency due penalty of 500 GEL.
 Therefore, to avoid problems, be sure to pay for goods and services in local currency.
 Keep in mind that in case of any payment in foreign currencies is owed a penalty of 500 GEL.
 Therefore, to avoid problems, be sure to pay for goods and services in the local currency.

 Currency exchange in Georgia: Useful Tips for Tourists

 In Georgia, like in any civilized country, problems with currency exchange will not occur.
 The most common currency in Georgia is US dollars, euros and rubles.
 Among less common currencies can be listed the Armenian dram, the Turkish lira, the Ukrainian hryvnia, which can be exchanged in the main banks in the capital.
 You can exchange foreign currencies in many banks and specialized exchange offices, which are scattered all over Tbilisi.
 Currency exchange offices are mainly located near the metro stations (branches of Bank of Georgia), nearby hotels, large shopping malls and stores.
 In the markets and main streets, you can meet street moneychangers offering slightly more favourable rates, but we do not recommend using their services in order not to fall a victim of fraud.